Last updated on January 22, 2026

 What Should I Do if Modifying the SID fails?

 Case 1.
-May be affected by installed apps
+Affected by installed apps

 Apps installed from the Microsoft Store are licensed per user.
 If SID modification fails, manually uninstall such apps before modifying the SID.
 Reinstall them after the SID change.

 Check the log to identify which apps are causing the issue.
-The log is located at: “C:\Windows\System32\Sysprep\Panther\setupact.log
+The log is located at: “C:\Windows\System32\Sysprep\Panther\setupact.log“

 Certain Windows update patches may also cause SID modification to fail.
 In such cases, uninstall the relevant update patches, modify the SID, and then reinstall the updates.